jesusfersanchez/RepData_PeerAssessment1/PA1_template.md

 Activity starts earlier on weekdays, has a greater step/interval maximum, but ends earlier.
-Activity is spread throughout the weekend
+Activity is spread throughout the weekend.